Free AI Image Generators in 2026: 9 Tools, No Signup Required

 Can I use AI-generated images commercially?

 It depends on the tool’s terms.
-Most free tiers grant commercial rights, but some (Bing’s free tier, for example) restrict commercial use.
-Check before you build a product on top.
+Most free tiers grant commercial rights, but some restrict commercial use.
+Check the terms before you build a product on top of generated assets.

 Do these tools work on mobile?

-All seven run in a browser, so yes on phone and tablet. ngini is mobile-first and works well on a 375 px viewport.
-Most others are usable but not optimized.
+All nine run in a browser, so yes on phone and tablet. ngini is mobile-first and works well on a 375 px viewport.
+Most others are usable but not optimised for small screens.

 Try ngini for free: generate your first image.
 No signup, no card.
 One prompt, every AI tool.